turtledb-com/turtledb-com/README.md

 ## Usage example

 ### Create and clone your *Turtle*
-1. Go to turtledb.com
+1. Go to turtledb.com and login
-1. login and copy your CompactPublicKey
-1. open a new folder in a terminal with node installed
+1. open a new folder in a terminal that has node installed
-1. `npx turtledb-com fs <your CompactPublicKey>`
+1. `npx --package=turtledb-com fspeer` (you'll be prompeted to login)
 1. open your new folder with the IDE of your choice

 ### Modify your *Turtle*